Chapter 2: resources and transfers

 In the previous chapter, we discussed the basics of Vulkan.
 We learned how to:

 Before turning to concrete examples of workflows such as rendering or computing, we need to introduce resources and transfers.
-Indeed, all the operations that we are interested in running on GPUs are about data (resources), and we need to exchange them the host and the GPU (transfers).
-In particular, for discussing how Vulkan represents memories as well as specific kinds of resources (the generic buffer type and the more specialized image type).
+Indeed, all the interesting operations that we may run on GPUs are about data (resources).
+We therefore require a way of exchanging data between the host and the GPU (transfers).

 Integrated graphics chipsets